biocatiit/website/content/pages/users_howto_saxs_collect.rst

 =========================

-*   On the data collection and analysis computer, in the remote desktop to the computer called Rodin, setup the labview program that records the intensity of the incident and transmitted x-ray beams.
+*   On the data collection and analysis computer, in the remote desktop to the computer called Rodin, set up the labview program that records the intensity of the incident and transmitted x-ray beams.
 Beamline personnel will give you detailed instructions for how to do this before the start of the experiment.